emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 - As soon as what we hope for becomes what we have, dopamine dissappears.
 - Does this mean that we are destined to always be
 - Go to more of a touch-feely
-- Dopamine cannot give you satisfaction more tha a hammer can turn a screen.
+- Dopamine cannot give you satisfaction more than a hammer can turn a screen.
-- Dopamine is the more molecule of more.
 - Dopamine makes the world a better place, it can also destroy us.
 - Buz Aldrin --> Went to the moon, alcoholic, divocern two women, went to hospital, but for a period of time that lifted him to heaves, made his life a kind of hell.
 - If you want to do great things, fire up your dopamine circuits